Nimo

 Important points to keep in mind

-Always use a balanced equation so coefficients reflect actual mass contributions.
+Use a balanced equation for accurate mass contributions.

-Use Mr values for all reactants and the desired product; include coefficients when summing masses.
+Apply Mr values for reactants and the desired product, including coefficients.

-Atom economy uses theoretical masses from the equation and does not depend on experimental yield.
+Atom economy relies on theoretical masses, not experimental yield.

-High atom economy reduces waste but does not guarantee a sustainable or safe process alone.
+High atom economy minimizes waste but does not guarantee overall process sustainability.

-If a reaction produces unavoidable by-products, then atom economy normally falls below 100%.
+In reactions with unavoidable by-products, atom economy typically falls below 100%.

 Built with v0